edn0/AssettoSpeedo/readme.md

 outfile = open( "C:/Users/sausage/Documents/" +"AssettoSpeedo/car_data.json", "w")
 ```

-1. Launch a web server (using Live Server exention in VSCode for example) and make sure that the .json file is served by browsing to [http://127.0.0.1/car_data.json](http://127.0.0.1/car_data.json) and making sure data shows up.
+3. Launch a web server (using Live Server exention in VSCode for example) and make sure that the .json file is served by browsing to [http://127.0.0.1/car_data.json](http://127.0.0.1/car_data.json) and making sure data shows up.
+If it does, you can now access your speedometer from any device by entering the host IP in a browser.

 ### ☄Demo